-(In millions) Fiscal 2010 iscal 009 Fiscal 2008
+(In millions) iscal 2011 iscal 2010 Fiscal 2009

-Interest income \$ 9 \$ 21 \$ 39
+Interest income \$ 10 \$ 9 \$ 21

-Net gains (losses) on executive deferred compensation plan assets 4 (6) (3)
+Net gains (losses) on executive deferred compensation plan assets 6 4 (6)

-Quicken Loans royalties and fees - 8 8
+Quicken Loans royalties and fees 8

-Net foreign exchange gain (loss) 1 (1) 1
+Net foreign exchange gain (loss) (1) 1 (1)

-Other (1) (1) 1
+Other 4 (1) (1)

-Total interest and other income \$ 13 \$ 21 \$ 46
+Total interest and other income \$ 19 \$ 13 \$ 21

-Interest and other income consists primarily of interest income.
-The impact of lower interest rates more than offset the impact of higher average invested balances and resulted in lower interest income in fiscal 2010 compared with fiscal 2009 and in fiscal 2009 compared with fiscal 2008.
-In accordance with generally accepted accounting principles, we record gains and losses associated with executive deferred compensation plan assets in interest and other income and gains and losses associated with the related liabilities in operating expense.
-The total amounts recorded in operating expense generally offset the total amounts recorded in interest and other income.
-Total interest and other income for fiscal 2009 and 2008 included royalties and fees from trademark license and distribution agreements that we entered into when we sold our Quicken Loans mortgage business in July 2002.
+Interest and other income consists primarily of interest income and net gains and losses on executive deferred compensation plan assets.
+Higher average invested balances and higher interest rates resulted in slightly higher interest income in fiscal 2011 compared with fiscal 2010.
+The effect of lower interest rates more than offset the effect of higher average invested balances and resulted in lower interest income in fiscal 2010 compared with fiscal 2009.
+In accordance with authoritative guidance, we record gains and losses associated with executive deferred compensation plan assets in interest and other income and gains and losses associated with the related liabilities in operating expenses.
+The total amounts recorded in operating expenses generally offset the total amounts recorded in interest and other income.
+Total interest and other income for fiscal 2009 included royalties from a trademark license agreement that we entered into when we sold our Quicken Loans mortgage business in July 2002.